Every disc golf disc is described by four “flight numbers”. For example, the TeeBird’s flight numbers are 7 / 5 / 0 / 2. What does that mean?

 This is incidentally one of the reasons people recommend beginners start with putters, which have Speed ratings of 2 or 3 and relatively neutral Turn and Fade numbers.
 The average beginner is simply incapable of generating the arm speed to throw discs with higher Speed ratings, causing them to quickly fade out and fall short.

-After putters, beginners will benefit from initially trying slightly understable discs, which will compensate for the overstability introduced by throwing too slow: for example, discs with medium Speed (5-7), decent Glide (4 or more), a little bit of Turn (-1 or more), and not too much Fade (2 or less).
-This lines up neatly with lists of beginner-friendly discs (examples 1, 2, 3).
+After putters, beginners will benefit from initially trying slightly understable discs, which will compensate for the overstability introduced by throwing too slow: that is to say, discs with:

-- It’s the least important because while none of the flight numbers are objectively defined, Glide is especially not objectively defined. [return]
+It’s the least important because while none of the flight numbers are objectively defined, Glide is especially not objectively defined. ↩︎

-- As a rule of thumb, you can estimate your throwing Speed by dividing your drive distance in feet by 35 (or meters, by 10) - if you can throw 250 feet, for example, that’s about Speed 7. [return]
+As a rule of thumb, you can estimate your throwing Speed by dividing your drive distance in feet by 35 (or meters, by 10) - if you can throw 250 feet, for example, that’s about Speed 7. ↩︎